 Completion of the curriculum will involve a minimum of 15.0 credit hours of study and research (typically, but not always, fulfilled in five separate 3.0 credit hour segments).
 The parts of the curriculum can be completed in any sequence, except for the European Studies essay, which should be written during the student’s senior year.
-The Student Coordinator is available to help students plan their completion of the program, but students should monitor their own progress by periodically running a Degree Audit.
+The Director of Undergraduate Studies is available to help students plan their completion of the program, but students should monitor their own progress by periodically running a Degree Audit.

 Tools and Forms

 MES students must complete and pass at least three upper-level courses from two different subjects/departments.
 For a course to qualify as an MES elective it must clearly be related to European Studies, count for at least 3.0 credit hours, be graded with the normal grading system, be an upper-level course (though some exceptions apply), and be from an accepted subject/department.
 These courses can be taken either at Notre Dame’s main campus or at any European campus offered in arrangement with Study Abroad at Notre Dame International.

 Courses taken as MES electives may not count toward any other major or minor.
 However, one MES course is allowed to double-count as a university or college requirement, but MES students should keep in mind that only one university or college requirement can double-count during their entire university career.
 Students who double-count a university or college requirement toward another minor may not double-count a different university or college requirement toward their MES curriculum.

 Prior to registration for each term, students should consult the list of upcoming courses found on insideND or by using Class Search, looking for courses that carry the European Studies attribute (MESE).
 Students may also meet with the student coordinator regarding eligible courses.